ddnet-insta/ddnet-insta/ddnet-insta/docs/settings_and_commands.md

 + `/login` login to account
 + `/logout` logout account
 + `/changepassword` change the password of your account
++ `/claimname` claim the current nick name so nobody else can use it
 + `/slow_account_operation` used to simulate high load for debugging account system stability
 + `/score` change which type of score is displayed in scoreboard
 + `/points` Shows the all time points rank of player name (your stats by default)